kapdap/mgu-speech-exporter/README.md

 # MGU Speech Exporter

-A tool to export speech audio files from the PC game Martian Gothic: Unification.
+A tool to export speech audio and text files from the PC game Martian Gothic: Unification.

 ## Download